cmcouto-silva/ringmaster/README.md

 ### Installing dependencies

-On Mac OS X, Homebrew is recommended for installing and upgrading Python 3.
-On Linux, distro package managers (apt-get for Ubuntu, yum for Fedora, ...) should work, but versions of Python 3 may be old.
-Other versions of Python 3 are likely to work, but have not been tested.
+On Mac OS X, Homebrew is recommended for installing and upgrading Python.
+On Linux, distro package managers (apt-get for Ubuntu, yum for Fedora, ...) should work, but versions of Python may be old.
+Other versions of Python are likely to work, but have not been tested.

 The Python package manager [pip](https://pip.pypa.io/en/stable/) is the recommended